OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 At this point, the **Yeoman generator for Office Add-ins** has created a very basic add-in project that you can use as a starting point for building your Outlook add-in.
 Update the code as described in this section to customize the functionality of your add-in.

-### Step 1: Customize the Manifest
+### Step 1: Customize the manifest file

-The add-in manifest define's the add-in's settings and capabilities.
+The add-in's manifest file define's the add-in's settings and capabilities.

-1. Open the file **my-outlook-add-in-manifest.xml** file.
+1. Open the **my-outlook-add-in-manifest.xml** file.

 1. Replace the entire contents of the file with the following markup and save the file.
 Notice the following things about this markup: